TimFaverjon/twitter_profile_predictor/README.md

 Language is identified using language models.

 All the other characteristics are estimated by identifying keywords and bi-words in the bios.
+The keywords have been choosen by human annotation among the most used words and bi-words in a sample of French Twitter users (see more detail in the documentation section).

 ## Installation